pow-auth/pow/lib/extensions/persistent_session/README.md

 # PowPersistentSession

-This extension will permit reissuing sessions, by setting a cookie with a 30-day expiration (renewed on every request).
-The token in this cookie can be used exactly once to create the session.
-When the session has been created, the cookie will be updated with a new id.
+This extension can reissue sessions by setting a cookie with a token that may be used exactly once to issue the session.
+The cookie and token will expire after 30 days.
+Once the session has been issued, a new cookie and token will be set that expires after another 30 days.

 ## Installation